huihengli/CIE-AL-CS-pseudocode-interpreter-kernel/README.md

  - File handling(forgot in the v1.0, will be updated)
  - Object-oriented Programming(forgot in the v1.0, will be updated)
 ## How to use?
+There are two ways to run this program
+### 1. Raw-code method
 1. ensure you have Python installed in your device and it's 3.11.9 or above
 2. first clone this Repository to local environment
 ```bash